 Not selling yourself

-A big mistake is not taking the opportunity to tell your recruiter exactly what you can do and what good skills you have those are relevant to their company, client or role.
+A big mistake is not taking the opportunity to tell your recruiter exactly what you can do and what good skills you have that are relevant to their company, client or role.
 Before you can get a face to face meeting with a recruiter, writing a good covering letter is the only opportunity you have so don’t waste it.

 Typing in a illegible font